-Meredith Monk & Vocal Ensemble consists of some of the finest and most adventurous singer/performers active in new music theater.
-Reflecting diverse backgrounds and interdisciplinary approaches to performance, members past and present share Monk’s process for creating work.
+We offer biannual workshops with members of the Vocal Ensemble, who are all master teachers and have been working with Meredith on average for thirty years.
+Reflecting diverse backgrounds and interdisciplinary approaches to performance, VE members past and present share Monk’s process for creating work.
 Beginning with breathing techniques and a detailed vocal and movement warm-up, participants work with the voice and body as multifaceted instruments for exploring range, timbre, gesture, resonance, character, landscape and rhythm.
 The work aims to uncover the fundamentals of performance as a vehicle for spiritual transformation.
 Selected pieces from Monk’s repertoire will also be taught.

 *Please note, Meredith Monk does not teach during this program offered by The House Foundation.
 Teachers are also subject to change.

 “Each day was miraculous…it opened me up to possibility.”

 “The workshop exceeded my expectations.
 The teachers were all phenomenal.”

 To stay informed of future offerings, please sign up for our mailing list here.
 The next Vocal Ensemble Workshop will take place in January 2020.

 If you are interested in bringing a Vocal Ensemble Workshop to your school, home, or place of business please contact Sarah Lerner at firstname.lastname@example.org.

 Vocal Ensemble Instructors Include: